-Two fires -- on October 4, 2018, and then again on February 22 -- have severely damaged the historic Pierce Brothers Mortuary, which had been vacant in recent years.
+As with many historic properties that remain vacant for extended periods, the Pierce Brothers Mortuary became increasingly vulnerable to arson.
 The historically significant property, which was the first full-service funeral home built in Los Angeles, is a designated Historic-Cultural Monument (HCM).
 Until the property owner adequately secures and stabilizes the building, this is a case of demolition by neglect.
 The Conservancy and community groups are concerned about further damage that can occur.

 The fires caused extensive damage to the structure, but discussions are taking place on saving as much of the historic structure as possible.
-The Conservancy is working with the West Adams Heritage Association (WAHA) to help assess the condition of the building and offer recommendations for stabilization.
+The Conservancy worked with the West Adams Heritage Association (WAHA) to help assess the condition of the building and offer recommendations for stabilization.
 The Department of Building and Safety red-tagged the structure, deeming it too unsafe to enter or occupy.

-Given the severity of the fires and the significance of the property, the Conservancy encourages the property owner and the Department of Building and Safety to thoroughly consider all options and not rush to the conclusion that complete demolition is warranted.
-Opportunities exist to repair the structure with the guidance of a preservation architect while retaining historic fabric.
+Given the severity of the fires and the significance of the property, the Conservancy encouraged the property owner and the Department of Building and Safety to thoroughly consider all options and not rush to the conclusion that complete demolition is warranted.

-Because the property is designated as an HCM, the city's Office of Historic Resources and Cultural Heritage Commission must review any decisions regarding its treatment following the fire.
+Because the property is designated as an HCM, the city's Office of Historic Resources and Cultural Heritage Commission must review any decisions regarding its treatment.